Friday, January 24, 2020

 Library programming is another huge part of a children's librarian's job, sometimes it is the whole job, and library programs are NOT like classroom lessons.
 Keep in touch with what the current trends are in library programs, have students observe and critique several different programs for different ages.
 There is a lot more than storytime going on in today's public library!
 The expectations for program design assignments need to be realistic, developmentally appropriate, and appropriate for a library setting.
 Don't tell students to plan an hour-long program for toddlers!
 Don't expect a program plan to be like a classroom lesson plan.

 And finally, remember that children's librarians have to be prepared to work with children and are expected to have knowledge of child development and be able to apply it to designing and delivering library programs and services (ALSC, 2015).
-However, LIS programs often don't do enough to support this competency.
+However, LIS programs often don't do enough to support this competency (Sullivan, 2022).
 A course in child development should be allowed to count as an elective towards an LIS degree for those in who have never had one, and practical experience should be integrated into the youth services curriculum.

 9. STOP FLOODING THE MARKET - There needs to be fewer programs, and they need to stop being so greedy and accepting so many students.
 Online MLS programs have proliferated since ALA's big push for the "professionalization" of the field, and are churning out way more degreed librarians that the job market can support.
 The idea of an upcoming "librarian shortage" is a myth that has been tossed around for at least 20 years.
 People are having to wait longer to retire, and when they do, their positions are often eliminated or replaced with a part-time paraprofessional.